Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 You now go through another gate and along a narrow footpath that then turns left and takes you uphill.
 This section is rocky and steep in some sections.

-The narrow path then leads you across the ridge of Chrome Hill, where you will walk past a little nook that you can use for shelter on a rainy day walk!
+The narrow path leads you across the ridge of Chrome Hill, where you will walk past a little nook that you can use for shelter on a rainy day walk!

 Stage 3 – Chrome Hill to Hollinsclough